 New staff members are demonstrably instructed by their employer or supervisor about the most important dangers and provisions, the importance of care for safety, health, environment (VGM) for the entire Brightlands Chemelot Campus.
 The safety chart can be used for this.
 Every new tenant receives an onboarding focused on SHE&S topics.
 After this, the tenant is responsible for instructing his own new employees.
 There is also a general onboarding program that supports the introduction of new employees to the campus.
 Every contractor who carries out work for third parties must be in possession of a safety chart.
-The instruction of the security chart can only be supplied by the Duty Officer (CvD) or the Day Officer.
+The instruction of the security chart can only be supplied by the Operational Center Brightlands.